The Monticello church of Christ

 Light the fire in my heart again."

-After Nathan Peeler’s great class, as we lingered to connect and better know these brethren a little better, it was encouraging to hear how the men were gathering regularly to pray together, how they were helping one another in this way or that and how some were driving substantial distances to worship with this church family.
+After Nathan Peeler’s great class concluded, we lingered to connect and get to know these brethren a little better.
+It was encouraging to hear how the men were gathering regularly to pray together, how they were assisting one another in this way or that, and how some were driving substantial distances to worship with this church family.

 As we chatted over the big and little things in life, many shared with us their ideas for things we could see and do in the area, including joining them to watch a small-town, lighted holiday parade later in the week.
 By the time we parted ways, we even had an invitation from Sandra and Jerry Boltz to "moochdock" on their property.
-We sensed these brethren wanted to extend their time with us as much as they could --- a quality that is so key to a congregation's growth.
+We sensed these brethren wanted to extend their time with us as much as they could — a quality I’m sure their other visitors also sense, and is so key to a congregation's growth.

-We took them up on their offer, treating them to a Mexican dinner out, to express our gratitude for their eagerness to show hospitality to strangers (the very day before they had more company coming in!).
+We took them up on their offer and to express our gratitude for their eagerness to show hospitality to strangers (the very day before they had more company coming in!), we treated them to dinner at a Mexican restaurant.

-When we woke up on their 5 acres early the next morning there was a rare, picturesque blanket of fog lingering silently among the trees.
-Jerry made us a hot breakfast, and as we sat around the dining table we discussed things many would only entrust only to a therapist.
+When we woke up on their five acres early the next morning, there was a rare, picturesque blanket of fog that lay heavy between the trees.
+Jerry made us a hot breakfast, and as we sat around the dining table we discussed things that many of us would barely entrust to a therapist.
+Later on the porch, Sandra and I were still sharing our thoughts when their next houseguests arrived, whom we also got to know through a long, open conversation.

-Anticipating our long drive ahead of us to the Twin Lakes at DeFuniak Springs, we gifted to both couples as many copies of Your Fresh Start as they thought they could give out in one year to whatever friends and family they wanted to draw near to God and then said our good-byes with a promise to stop in any time we were back in the area to visit again these beautiful people with such open hearts.
+Anticipating the long drive ahead of us to the Twin Lakes at Defuniak Springs, we gifted both couples as many copies of Your Fresh Start as they thought they could gift in one year to whatever friends and family they wanted to help draw near to God.
+Then we said our goodbyes along with a promise to stop in sometime when we were back in the area so we could again enjoy these beautiful people with such open hearts.

 Monticello Church of Christ